2WorldTours Textile Tours

 Exchange rates have run up to around Rp.10,000 to one U.S. dollar, or around Rp.6,000 to one Australian dollar.
 Always check your local newspapers for current exchange rates, but expect a lesser rate when converting to Rupiah, as commissions will be charged on the conversion transactions.

 Foreign money can be exchanged at most banks in Bali.
 Banking hours are usually from 8:00 a.m. to 3:00 p.m. from Monday to Friday and until 1.00 p.m.
 Saturday.
-Money can also be changed at the airport, at hotel cashiers, and at authorised money changers (found in almost every medium to large village and city).
+Money can also be changed at the airport, at hotel cashiers, and at authorized money changers (found in almost every medium to large village and city).
 The exchange rates are published daily in newspapers and are usually posted prominently wherever money can be changed.
-Most authorised money changers operate seven days a week, and remain open daily until about 10:00 p.m.
+Most authorized money changers operate seven days a week, and remain open daily until about 10:00 p.m.

 Most major credit cards are acceptable at hotels, large restaurants, department stores, travel agencies and many businesses that cater to the tourist trade, including galleries, arts and craft sellers.
 ATM's can be found in most tourist centres and shopping centres.
 Many ATM's have low limits per transaction eg around $40 so you may have to do a number of transactions if you are wanting more cash.